National Zoo’s giant panda Mei Xiang could be pregnant | WTOP

 The Smithsonian’s National Zoo in D.C. said Friday that a recent ultrasound of Mei Xiang, one of their resident giant pandas, showed signs of fetal tissue, which could mean she may be expecting cubs in the very near future.

-If it continues to develop, the 22-year-old panda could give birth to a cub within days.
-But don’t break out the Champagne just yet.
+If it continues to develop, the 22-year-old panda could give birth to a cub within days — but don’t break out the champagne just yet.

 Successful panda pregnancies are hard to come by and veterinarians warn that there is a good chance Mei Xiang could reabsorb or miscarry the fetus.